-This section is not intended to be, and is not, exhaustive.
-Prospective investors should also read the detailed information set out elsewhere in this Prospectus and reach their own views prior to making any investment decision.
-Further, any prospective investors should take their own legal, financial, accounting, tax and other relevant advice as to the structure and viability of their investment.
+Prospective Bondholders should read the detailed information appearing elsewhere in this Prospectus prior to making any investment decision.
+Further, any prospective Bondholders should take their own legal, financial, accounting, tax and other relevant advice as to the structure and viability of their investment.